 - Targeting any single group as oppressors and everyone else as victims is dependent on time and location, constantly changing, and always inaccurate.
-Depending upon the time and location, the oppressors could be the Chinese, the Mongols, or someone else.
+Depending upon the time and location, the oppressors could be the Chinese, the Mongols, the Zulus, or someone else.

 - The CRT metanarrative does not know what to do with “victim” groups and individuals who are materially thriving, and “oppressor” groups and individuals who are not.
 Asians are “oppressed minorities” in CRT and yet are thriving in America today, as the Irish did 180 years ago.
 Materially successful individuals are found in every group.

 - CRT fails to acknowledge responsibility and enable growth.
 Attributing all misfortune or failure of a “victim” to an “oppressor” eliminates the responsibility of the “victim” for their situation, however large or small, and eliminates the ability to grow to overcome their misfortune or failure.

 - CRT rejects the essential truths of the universe.
 Natural phenomena like plants and animals have essential characteristics that make them what they are.
 Similarly, men and women have essential characteristics that make them men and women.
 It bears saying that no credible evidence exists for any racially determined difference in intelligence, virtue, or other key traits.

 - CRT ends in death.
 Promoting near-permanent conflict and eliminating any possibility of cooperation will kill individuals and society.